Devetak/ESRI.jl/docs/src/theory.md

 Relative to the paper, the package uses one Boolean essentiality flag per industry and a capacity-cap scenario `\psi \in [0,1]^N`.

+`\psi` is the shock scenario if all entries are `1` then no firm is shocked.
+If a firm is dead

+The ESRI score of a firm as presented by Diem et al. is the total loss at a steady state where `\psi` is `1` for all indexes except the index corresponding to that firm.
+The `\psi` formulation allows for more general scenarios.

 Define firm output and input totals by

 ```math